-Letters from the past, are a memorable memory blast.
+Letters from the past, are a memory blast.
 Met myself from three decades ago, Via writings from a loquacious pro.
 She spoke with spontaneity, Chuckled without scarcity, a perky personality, enveloped with vivacity.
 Has time changed her?
 And responsibilities molded her?
 Have some experiences hardened her?
 And others softened her?
-The extra pounds on the waist, Reveal only a partial tale in haste.
-As do the growing silver streaks in her hair, Or the lines on the forehead that stare.
-The real story is known to a few, Of struggles that came to skid and slew, Family and friends-old and new, Helped and healed scars that life drew.
-How will rest of life play?
-Will more challenges come on the way?
-Are there any new dues to pay?
-Or will peace and happiness stay?
-Time will reveal in due course, Higher power’s unknown morse, Good karma is the only recourse, That wise ones emphasize and endorse.
+The extra pounds on the … Continue reading Meeting Me

 Category: Perspectives

 Some days are just sad, Seems nothing can be done or had, Despite best effort to not feel bad, Things don’t work in direction of glad.
 Are those times just to be endured?
 Hoping clouds clear, equanimity restored, Sadness and sorrow cured, And normalcy implored.
-Sadness imparts vital life lesson, Like power of slowing down and small action, Retrospection and self suggestion, Merits of inner connection.
-We learn enhanced appreciation for happy times, And also to take the sad in the stride, Strategies to rise above the situational grime, Dust off and pick up to enjoy the ride.
+Sadness imparts vital life lesson, Like power of slowing down … Continue reading Sad Days

 Stories We Tell and Hear

-Life revolves around told and heard tales, Our biases adding color without fail.
+Life revolves around tales, Our biases adding color without fail.
 A story can have varied flavor, Like multiple tastes to slowly savor.
-So many tales to share and hear, Narrations changing from mouth to ear.
+So many anecdotes to share and hear, Narrations changing from mouth to ear.
 Molded by observation and interpretation, Contoured with varying perception.
-Stories continuously change version, Of the same event, place or person.
-Grand in scale are the variation, From inception to adaptation.
-Some stories we hear are powerful, Others can be mundane and dutiful, Still others fun filled, fearful or fanciful, Narratives that challenge are most beautiful.
-Stories include both facts and feelings, About experiences in varied setting and dealing, Some we may loathe, while others are appealing, Stories exist without a ceiling.
+Chronicles continually change version, Of the same event, place or person. … Continue reading Stories We Tell and Hear

 Sweet Little Lies